giommazz/kaggle-bike-sharing/README.md

 source .venv/bin/activate                                        # activate virtual environment
 pip install --upgrade pip                                        # ensure pip is upgraded inside isolated environment pip install -r requirements.txt                                  # install project dependencies from 'requirements.txt'

+## Data
+The notebook automatically downloads the required `day.csv` file from its source.
+No manual data download required, simply run the notebook from start to finish in Colab or locally (data will be fetched during execution).